* Co-founder of the Christic Institute

 * Represented leaders of the New York Black Panther Party in 1970

 * Worked on the landmark “Pentagon Papers” case

-- Served as assistant New York State campaign director for George McGovern’s 1972 presidential run
+* Served as assistant NYS campaign director for George McGovern’s 1972 presidential run

 Daniel Peter Sheehan is a longtime attorney, public speaker, educator, and author.
-Born in Glens Falls, New York in 1946, he began his undergraduate education at Northeastern University in 1962.
+Born in Glens Falls, New York on April 9, 1945, he began his undergraduate education at Northeastern University in 1962.
 He later transferred to Harvard College, graduating in 1967 with a degree in American Government.
 In 1970 Sheehan earned a J.D. from Harvard Law School, where he co-founded and co-edited The Harvard Civil Rights Law Review.